HussainAhmed10/Critical-Question-Generation-using-Fine-tuned-Flan-T5-Model/README.md

 # Critical Question Generation using Fine-tuned Flan-T5 Model

-This repository provides code, experiments, and a detailed report for generating critical questions from text passages using a fine-tuned [Flan-T5](https://huggingface.co/google/flan-t5-small) language model.
+This repository provides code, experiments, and a detailed report for generating critical questions from text passages using fine-tuned [Flan-T5](https://huggingface.co/google/flan-t5-small) language model (small and base versions).
 The project was developed as a term project to investigate the effectiveness of large language models in supporting deep reading comprehension and educational tasks.

 ## Project Overview